Serre functors and graded categories: Introduction

 The aim of this paper is to establish methods to prove that certain categories are fractional Calabi-Yau.
 We do this in two steps: first we change the equivariant structure to one inspired by classical Auslander-Reiten theory, thereby moving to a situation which is often better understood in the representation theory of algebras.
 Then we move back to a one-object setting, so we can test the fractional Calabi-Yau property via the Nakayama automorphism of a well-known algebra called the preprojective algebra.

 When investigating Calabi-Yau properties, we are asking about isomorphims of functors.
-This is a 2-categorical notion, and we take the approach that it is easier if we embrace this from the start.
+This is a 2-categorical notion, and we believe it is easier if we embrace this from the start.
 Although this seems reasonable to us, it is less common within the representation theory of finite-dimensional algebras, so we take the opportunity to formulate 2-categorical versions of some well-known results.